Columbine21/Multimodal-ERC/README.md

 #### Memory Network Methods

-In the literature, memory networks have been successfully applied in many areas, including question-answering, machine translation , speech recognition, and others.
-Inspired by its capabilities of context modeling, Multi-hops  Memory Network is proposed in ERC Tasks, and verified to be effective somehow.
+In the literature, memory networks have been successfully applied in many areas, including

+question-answering, machine translation, speech recognition, and others.
+Inspired by its capabilities of

+context modeling, Multi-hops  Memory Network is proposed in ERC Tasks, and verified to be effective.

 Typical Methods: